thtRajasthaniGuy/nearbycare/README.md

 ## 1. Project Overview

-NearbyCare is a **100% free**, community-driven, location-based web platform designed to help users discover, engage with, and support local NGOs, orphanages, and senior centers.
+KarunaHub is a **100% free**, community-driven, location-based web platform designed to help users discover, engage with, and support local NGOs, orphanages, and senior centers.
 The platform enables users to find organizations nearby on an interactive India map, submit listings for lesser-known initiatives, and facilitate transparent support.

 ### Key Highlights